fayizshaffaq/.git_dotfiles_dir/Documents/pensive/Drafts/Title of the Video.md

 i configured my linux setup for 84 days.. everyday. thumbnail says: perfect linux setup.

-The best that Linux has to offer takes 84 days.

 Of course.
 An incredible amount of effort deserves a title and thumbnail strategy that does it justice.
 Spending 84 days on a project is a powerful story, and we will leverage that narrative to create compelling, clickable titles that promise immense value to the viewer.